C# Dictionary: Complete Guide [2022]

 This would update Adam's age of 24 to nameToAge dictionary.

-Remove all values
+Remove all dictionary values

 To remove all the values from a dictionary, we use the Clear